-The teacher population of 17 teachers has grown by 112% over five years.
+The teacher population of 17 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 236 students | 1.20 Mi3150 S Sheridan Blvd

 - 19,427 students | 3.70 Mi5900 S. Santa Fe Dr.